SunnyTseng/sunny_website/content/authors/admin/_index.md

 title: Sunny Tseng
 ---

 Hi, this is Sunny!
-I was born and raised in a beautiful country called Taiwan. :heart: As a student in National Taiwan University, I double majored in Physics and Forestry Conservation.
-During my MSc.in University of British Columbia, I continued pursuing my passion in developing mathematical methods for conservation ecology, specifically focusing on avian acoustic data.
-Now a happy PhD student living in a city with latitude of 54&deg;N in Canada.
+I was born and raised in a beautiful country called Taiwan. :heart: Growing up, I see myself as a multidisciplinary individual - I am a scientist, a writer, an artist, and a field recordist.
+Exploring this world with great enthusiasm and self-reflection is the way I guide my life.
+When I am not in the office, you can often find me outside hiking, recording, swimming (scuba diving), or simply staying home enjoying a cup of tea.

-When I am not sitting in the office, you can often find me being outside recordings bird sounds, swimming, reading, writing, or staying home drawing.
+Now a happy Ph.D. student living in a city with latitude of 54&deg;N in Canada.

 {{< icon name="download" pack="fas" >}} Check out my {{< staticref "uploads/CV_Sunny.pdf" "newtab" >}}resumé{{< /staticref >}}.